blandfort/mirror/README.md

 - Clean up the repo, add some documentation
     - Playback mode for mirror, including possibility to remember stuff (which would be used by analysis module)
-        - Need to assign some proper IDs
+        - Need to assign some proper IDs (get suitable starting id in init)
-        - Function to get sequence of states by date limits
-        - Function to dream such a sequence, i.e. run it as it was presently happening
+        - Have base class for Memory
     - Add other log functionality from before
         - behavior log
         - screenshots